 - 1100 TAXES LEVIED/ASSESED BY SCHOOL DISTRICT/ESU: Compulsory charges levied by the school district or ESU to finance services performed for the common benefit.
-Revenue derived from the tax levy and all other local taxes which accrue to the school district or ESU, including any school revenue originating from local taxation, housing authority, or TIF related revenue. - 1115 CARLINE TAXES: Personal property taxes assessed on private rail cars that are collected by the state and distributed to political subdivisions based on railroad taxes levied. - 1120 PUBLIC POWER DISTRICT SALES TAX: The school district's share of the 5% tax on the gross revenue of Public Power Districts derived from the retail sales of electricity in cities and villages.
-(Do not include the in-lieu-of tax paid by public power districts; these should be included in account code 1100.) - 1125 MOTOR VEHICLE TAXES: Revenue derived from motor vehicle taxes collected by the county and distributed based on the relation of the school district's levy to the total levy in the county. - 1140 PENALTIES & INTEREST ON TAXES (LEVIED/ACCESSED BY SCHOOL DISTRICTS/ESU): Revenue from penalties for the payment of taxes after the due date and the interest charged on delinquent taxes from the due date of actual payment.
+Revenue derived from the tax levy and all other local taxes which accrue to the school district or ESU, including any school revenue originating from local taxation, housing authority, or TIF related revenue. - 1115 CARLINE TAXES: Personal property taxes assessed on private rail cars that are collected by the state and distributed to political subdivisions based on railroad taxes levied. - 1120 PUBLIC POWER DISTRICT SALES TAX: The school district's share of the 5% tax on the gross revenue of Public Power Districts derived from the retail sales of electricity in cities and villages. - 1125 MOTOR VEHICLE TAXES: Revenue derived from motor vehicle taxes collected by the county and distributed based on the relation of the school district's levy to the total levy in the county. - 1140 PENALTIES & INTEREST ON TAXES (LEVIED/ACCESSED BY SCHOOL DISTRICTS/ESU): Revenue from penalties for the payment of taxes after the due date and the interest charged on delinquent taxes from the due date of actual payment.
 A separate account for penalties and interest on each type of tax may be maintained. - 1190 OTHER TAXES (LEVIED/ACCESSED BY SCHOOL DISTRICTS): Other forms of taxes the school district levies/assesses, such as licenses and permits.
 Separate accounts may be maintained for each specific type of tax.